rails/rails/guides/source/engines.md

 ### Other gem dependencies

 Gem dependencies inside an engine should be specified inside the `.gemspec` file at the root of the engine.
-The reason for this is because the engine may be installed as a gem.
-If dependencies were to be specified inside the `Gemfile`, these would not be recognised by a traditional gem install and so they would not be installed, causing the engine to malfunction.
+The reason is that the engine may be installed as a gem.
+If dependencies were to be specified inside the `Gemfile`, these would not be recognized by a traditional gem install and so they would not be installed, causing the engine to malfunction.

 To specify a dependency that should be installed with the engine during a